Graduate Non-Degree Application Procedures

 All graduate applicants are required to meet the following minimum requirements for admission:

-- Completion of a bachelor’s degree from an approved institution
+- Completion of a four-year U.S. Bachelor's degree from an accredited institution or its equivalent*

 - Applicants whose native language is not English must demonstrate English proficiency